jefticRSe86/GaussianPlume/README.md

 https://play.google.com/store/apps/details?id=gaussian.plume.calc

-Further improvements: Adding the graphs for the horizontal and vertical dispersion coefficient as a function of downwind distance from the source, stability classes determination, Briggs plume rise and Stack-tip downwash calculations.
+Example of further improvements: Adding the graphs for the horizontal and vertical dispersion coefficient as a function of downwind distance from the source, stability classes determination, Briggs plume rise and Stack-tip downwash calculations.